 If you or a family member has suffered a surgical mistake, significant compensation is deserved.
 To ensure you get a settlement worthy of the losses you and your family have suffered, you’ll need the representation of an experienced Kansas City medical malpractice attorney.
-The Kansas City, Missouri law office of Norton & Norton, P.C. has been successfully representing area medical malpractice victims for more than five decades.
+The Kansas City, Missouri law office of Norton & Spencer, P.C. has been successfully representing area medical malpractice victims for more than five decades.

 Let us put our experience to work on your claim.
 To get started on your recovery, call 816-454-5800 for a free case evaluation.